 The non-invasive prenatal paternity test cannot be conducted in cases of In Vitro Fertilization (IVF), less than 8 weeks pregnancy (6 weeks past conception), twin or multiple pregnancies or when the alleged fathers are close blood relatives.
 This test also cannot be performed when the mother is suffering from cancer or pre-eclampsia or has had a recent blood transfusion, bone marrow, organ transplant or stem cell therapy.

-The prenatal paternity test requires a blood sample from the mother and a nail (7 or more clippings) or mouth swab samples from the alleged father.
+The prenatal paternity test requires a blood sample from the mother and mouth swab samples from the alleged father.
 Please note that a trained professional is required to collect the maternal blood sample.
 The alleged father’s samples can be collected by the test participants themselves following the instructions provided in the sample collection kit.

 The sample collection kit will include everything that is needed in order to collect the DNA samples.